kanishkmittal/princeton-algorithms-part1/README.md

-# princeton-algorithms-part1
-This is my repository with all files for Princeton's Algorithms Part 1 course on Coursera
+# Alogithms Part 1, Princeton University

+This repository contains my code for the first part of Princeton's Algorithm course.

+The course takes six weeks.